vatsalnar123/price-comparer/README.md

 # 🏠 Property Comparison & Price Prediction App (Junior Full Stack Developer Case Study)

-Welcome!
-This is a case study for evaluating junior full stack developer candidates at Agent Mira.

 ## 🎯 Objective

 Build a web application that: